Egeeio/egee-io/_posts/2019-11-24-introduction.md

 date: 2019-11-24 00:00:00
 title: 'Introducing the Egee.io Blog'
 subtitle: "It's finally here!"
-description: 'Introducing: The long awaited official Egee.io Blog!'
+description: 'Introducing: The long-awaited official Egee.io Blog!'
 featured_image: '/images/blog/posts/introduction/00.png'
 ---

 ## It's About Time 🎉

-I've you've poked around our Discord server, you'll probably know that I've been talking about the Egee.io website for looong time.
+If you've lurked around our Discord server, you'll probably know that I've been talking about the Egee.io website for looong time.
 Well folks, the new site is finally here! 🥳

 But most importantly, there's an official blog now, too!